Fort Warren

 About the Client McGinley, Kalsow, and Associates

-Wendall also helps out on the board of Preservation Massachusetts and is part of the Lexington Historical Commission.
+Wendall also sits on the board of Preservation Massachusetts and is part of the Lexington Historical Commission.
 For his outstanding work in preserving historical sites in Massachusetts, he received the Paul E. Tsongas Preservation Award.

 Wendall+C.+Kalsow+AIA,+President+68